input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

    mainchain, the user would issue a sidechain transaction which would transfer it to the mainchain, and be eventually bundled up in a Merkle root.
-When the user claims their transaction from the Merkle root, this amounts to unlocking previously locked tokens in some number of `LockBox`s.
+When the user claims their transaction from the Merkle root, this amounts to unlocking previously locked tokens at some number of `LockBox`s.

 To implement this, we first need a `LockBox` address to lock tokens.
-Hence, there will need to be a `LockBoxValidator` address which succeeds only if a token (described later), `ReleaseToken`, mints.
+Hence, there will need to be a `LockBoxValidator` address which succeeds only if a token, `ReleaseToken` (described later), mints.

 Now, we detail the key parts of the mainchain contracts which allow controlled claiming of Cardano assets from the sidechain to the mainchain.